 A review of Jerusalem, by Alan Moore

 I have read Alan Moore with delight and admiration since his early work in comic books.
-I was surprised when, instead of falling enjoyably into Moore’s new work, Jerusalem, I felt I had begun a mighty and joyless labor which, so far, pride and stubbornness have prevented me from putting aside in favor of reading something more pleasurable.
+But I am having some trouble with his new and mighty story, Jerusalem.
 Here in the middle of the great man’s great work, on page hundreds-something, I can barely find the Moore who wrote Miracleman, The Lost Girls, From Hell, Swamp Thing, Top Ten, LOEG, The Watchmen, Prometheus, and many more fine stories.
 I know this man can tell a good story, inhabited by fascinating characters caught up in fantastic adventures.
-As I plod through this weighty book, I find I am hoping the masterful writer will appear, and tell his tale.
+As I trudge along, I find I am hoping the masterful writer will appear, and tell his tale.
 Sir?
 Where are you?

 Moore has placed his story in the ethereal precincts of his beloved Northampton, and has elevated his hometown to a holy and eternal city; but this exaltation is blurred by its thick prose, which reads like the prose of a beginning writer, who believes that adding a vast abundance of detail will make his story more convincing:

 “Mick nodded, fumbling in his jacket for the brand new pack of fags he’d picked up half an hour back on the way down Barrack Road.
 He peeled the cuticle of cellophane that held the packet’s plastic wrap in place down to its quick, shucked off the wrapper’s top and tugged the foil away that hid the tight-pressed and cork-Busbied ranks beneath, the crinkled see-through wrapping and unwanted silver paper crushed to an amalgam and shoved carelessly into Mick’s trouser pocket.” (p.
 33)

 Moore does not trust his reader, a mistake I was surprised to read in a writer as anciently wise as he.
 “Mick pulled a pack of fags from his jacket.”
 Unless the unwrapping of said fags and careful stowage of the wrapper matter deeply in the later story, that’s plenty.